Sing [G] me a song said my [C] father one [G] night

 Chorus

-That will last till the day that I die
+That will [C] last till

-That will last till the day that I die
+the day that I [D] die

-I don't wish to hear about Egypt or Rome
+I don't wish to hear about

 Or Empires long lost in the dust